contest-framework/vim/README.md

 * __leader-O:__ re-run the last test

+#### Auto-testing

+This feature automatically runs the last test on every file save.
-To enable the auto-run feature, use this code in `.vimrc`:
+To enable it, add something like this to your `.vimrc`:

 ```viml
 nnoremap <leader>a :call ToggleTestAutorun()<cr>